THE CORE PROGRAM

 The Writing Workshop complements the Reading Workshop class; together they complete a high school English credit.
 This course is designed for 8th and 9th grade students though older students are also welcome.
 Students who successfully complete both the Reading Workshop and the Writing Workshop classes, and who receive a recommendation from the instructor, are eligible to take English 1 without an assessment.

-Reading Workshop will meet once each week.
+Writing Workshop will meet once each week.
+Students should expect to spend 3-4 hours on the course outside of class each week.
 Enrollment is limited to students who are 13 by October 1.

 There will be a $25 copy fee for the year.